gbdrummer/symbiocss/README.md

 # SymbioCSS

 > **January 2024:** This repo is getting a bit long in the tooth, but I think there are still some valid ideas to be found in it.
-So, I'm leaving it here for anyone who may find it useful as a learning tool.
+So, I'm leaving it here for anyone who may find it useful as a learning tool. -Graham

 SymbioCSS is a methodology for writing scalable, composable and maintainable HTML and CSS which I (Graham Butler) have been developing since 2014.